CSC510-Group-25/CSC510_Group25_Project1/unitConversions/mock_recipes/README.txt

 Expected result: TBD

 recipe_0002.txt: test duplicate ingredients with different local_qty and local_unit, e.g, volume and weight.
-Expected result: confirm with user which one is correct OR throw an error.
+Expected result: confirm with user which one is correct and (num_ingredients - 1 ) OR throw an error.